-NOTE: This text includes one of the four “Songs of the Suffering Servant” in Isaiah:
+This chapter includes one of the “Songs of the Suffering Servant” from Isaiah:

-- Isaiah 49:1-7.
+Isaiah 49:1-7.
 The LORD’s Servant will will evangelize the Gentiles.
 The Servant’s pre-natal calling to lead both Israel and the nations.

 VERSE 1.
 The LORD says, “Where is the bill of your mother’s divorce, with which I have put her away?
 Or to which of my creditors have I sold you?
 Behold, you were sold for your iniquities, and your mother was put away for your transgressions.